vitorthomaz/http-monitor/README.md

 # Http Protocol Monitor

-A monitor written in Typescript that requests a service from time to time to check if the requested service is online or offline
+A monitor written in Typescript that, through the http protocol, requests a service from time to time to check if the requested service is online or offline